 Millar recognizes that any type of dishonesty is a serious offence and must be dealt with using consistent diligence.
 Dishonesty is a dismissible offence.
-For an outline of this disciplinary procedure, please see the Student Academic Handbook on Populi (under files of the "Campus-Winnipeg" group).

 ACADEMIC DISMISSAL

 Normally, students are barred from enrolling at Millar for at least one semester if they fall into the categories below: